 Social Media, Smartphones, and a More Connected Public

-While looking into a suspected criminal’s social history on Facebook and Twitter may be helpful for law enforcement officers in their investigations, is it ethical?
+While looking into a suspected criminal’s social history on Facebook and Twitter may be helpful for law enforcement officers, is it ethical?
 Are police body cameras an invasion of innocent citizens’ privacy, or do they ensure police accountability?
 Should police have the right to access a person’s locked phone or private social accounts if the individual is suspected of a crime?
-These are just a few of the privacy-related issues new technology poses to those working in the criminal justice system.
+These are just a few of the privacy-related issues new technology poses for those working in the criminal justice system.

 Take Amber Alerts, for example.
-Investigators seeking a missing child may post information about the child and the alleged abductor on social media, which can then be disseminated rapidly across the country — or even globally.
-The more people who are on the lookout for the missing child, the more likely it is that the child will be found.
+Investigators who are seeking a missing child may post information about the child and the alleged abductor on social media, which can then be disseminated rapidly across the country — or even globally.
+The more people who are on the lookout for the missing child, the more likely it is that child will be found.